 - (a) On September 9, 2008, the Company consummated the acquisition of substantially all of the assets of privately-held MDA Holdings, Inc. and its subsidiaries and all of the outstanding stock of a subsidiary of MDA Holdings, Inc. (collectively, MDA).
 Our 2008 results include results from the acquisition of MDA from September 1, 2008, the agreed upon effective date for accounting purposes.
-Refer to further discussion in our notes to the consolidated financial statements (Note 4 -Acquisitions). - (b) Our 2007 results include results from the acquisitions of AKOS Limited (AKOS) and Assent Consulting (Assent) from their acquisition dates of June 6, 2007 and July 18, 2007, respectively.
-Refer to further discussion in our notes to the consolidated financial statements (Note 4 - Acquisitions). - Our 2006 results include the results from the acquisition of substantially all of the assets of Metropolitan Research Associates, LLC and Metropolitan Research Staffing Associates, LLC (collectively "Metropolitan Research") from August 31, 2006, the date of acquisition.
-Refer to further discussion in our notes to the consolidated financial statements (Note 4-Acquisitions). - In 2010, the Company reevaluated the classifications of certain expenses related to its retained search business segment.
-To - (d) In 2010, the Company reevaluated the classifications of certain expenses related to its retained search business segment.
-To better reflect the costs that are most variable with revenue, the Company reclassified certain costs from selling, general and administrative expenses to direct costs.
-Prior years have been reclassified to conform to the 2010 presentation. (e) Impairment charges include goodwill and other intangible asset impairment charges pursuant to the Intangibles-Goodwill and Other Topic of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) and the Impairment or Disposal of Long-Lived Asset subsection of the Property, Plant and Equipment Topic of the FASB ASC.
+Refer to further discussion in our notes to the consolidated financial statements (Note 4 -Acquisitions). - (b) Our 2007 results include results from the acquisitions of AKOS Limited (AKOS) and Assent Consulting (Assent) from their acquisition dates of June 6, 2007 and July 18, 2007, respectively. - (c) Impairment charges include goodwill and other intangible asset impairment charges pursuant to the Intangibles-Goodwill and Other Topic of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) and the Impairment or Disposal of Long-Lived Assets subsection of the Property, Plant and Equipment Topic of the FASB ASC.
 In the fourth quarter of 2010, the Company recorded noncash pretax impairment charges of \$10.8 million, related to the impairment of specific trademarks in its physician and nurse and allied staffing business segments related to its acquisition of MDA.
 In the fourth quarter of 2009, the Company recorded a noncash pretax impairment charge of \$1.7 million, related to the change in utilization of a specific trademark and database in its clinical trial services business segment.
 As a result of its annual goodwill impairment analysis, in the fourth quarter of 2008, the Company recorded a \$241.0 million, pretax, goodwill impairment related to its nurse and allied staffing business segment.
-In addition, in the fourth quarter of 2008, the Company recorded a \$3.1 million, pretax, impairment charge related to a specific customer relationship in its clinical trial services business \$3.1 million, pretax, impairment charge related to a specific customer relationship in its clinical trial services business segment.
-Refer to further discussion of these impairment charges in our notes to the consolidated financial statements (Note 3 - Goodwill and Other Identifiable Intangible Assets). - During the fourth quarter of 2009, the Company reached an agreement in principle to settle a class action lawsuit, Maureen Petray and Carina Higareda v.
+In addition, in the fourth quarter of 2008, the Company recorded a \$3.1 million, pretax, impairment charge related to a specific customer relationship in its clinical trial services business segment.
+Refer to further discussion of some of these impairment charges in our notes to the consolidated financial statements (Note 3 Goodwill and Other Identifiable Intangible Assets). - (d) During the fourth quarter of 2009, the Company reached an agreement in principle to settle a class action lawsuit, Maureen Petray and Carina Higareda v.
 MedStaff, Inc., which the court granted preliminary approval in October 2010.
-In the fourth quarter of 2009, the Company accrued a pretax charge of \$0.3 million (\$0.2 million after taxes) related to this lawsuit.
-During the third quarter of 2006, we agreed, in principle, to settle a wage and hour class action lawsuit, Cossack, et.al. v.
-Cross Country TravCorps and Cross Country Nurses, Inc. On March 5, 2007, a final settlement of the matter was approved by the court.
-During 2006, the Company accrued a pretax charge of \$6.7 million (\$4.2 million after taxes), representing the final settlement amount, which was paid in 2007 settlement amount, which was paid in 2007. - (g) Secondary offering costs include registration statement filings and public offering expenses incurred as a result of our secondary offerings in September 2006.
-We did not register any shares of our common stock pursuant to these registration statements.
-Accordingly, we did not receive any proceeds from these offerings and, did not capitalize any of the associated costs.
-Refer to discussion in our notes to the consolidated financial statements (Note 13 - Stockholders' Equity). - Income from discontinued operations reflects the results of Cross Country Consulting, Inc. The Company's consulting practice was shut down in the third quarter of 2005.
+In the fourth quarter of 2009, the Company accrued a pretax charge of \$0.3 million (\$0.2 million after taxes) related to this lawsuit. - (e) Other income, net on the Company's consolidated statement of operations includes interest income on its cash and cash equivalents and short and long-term cash investments and other items of income and expense.
+In previous presentations of its statement of operations, the Company netted interest income with its consolidated interest expense on its statement of operations.
+Beginning in 2011, the Company presented interest expense separately from other income.
+All periods have been reclassified to conform to the 2011 presentation.